 Publicity and promotion

 Developing original and fresh virtual reality experiences, museums, galleries, and cultural events demonstrate their desire to innovate and reach a broader public.
-They can also grow their visitor numbers.

-There’s still considerable media interest and excitement about VR, so a new interactive multimedia museum experience may attract even people who usually are not interested in art or history.
-Those who have visited a gallery or museum in VR will likely want to see the exhibits in real life too.
+There’s still considerable media interest and excitement about VR and XR, so a new interactive multimedia museum experience may attract even people who usually are not interested in art or history.

 Creativity